eucpp/OCanren/README.md

 There also syntax extensions for simplifyng developing data type for OCanren but they are not fully documented.

+# Building from sources

+This section contains instructions on how to build OCanren from sources and how to build and run tests.

+## Building the library

+OCanren uses [dune](https://dune.readthedocs.io/en/stable/) build system.
+In order to build the library only, type `dune build src` (alternatively, use `make lib`, which is a shortcut for the previous command).
+You can build the bytecode version of the library only by `dune build src/OCanren.cma` or the native version only by `dune build src/OCanren.cmxa`.

+## Building the syntax extensions

+The `ppx` syntax extensions can be built by the command `dune build ppx ppxnew` (or `make ppx`).
+The `camlp5` syntax extensions is built by the command `dune build camlp5` (or `make syntax`),

+## Building and running tests

+To build all tests type `dune build regression`.
+In order to build the single test use `dune build regression/testname.exe`.

+Tests can be run via the custom script `test.sh`.
+This script builds the given test, runs it, saves its output to the file `regression/testname.log` and compares it to the expected output from the `regression/orig/testname.orig` file.
+In case of the mismatch it will save the diff of two files into `regression/testname.diff`

+To run all tests type (while in the root folder of the project) `./test.sh all` (or, alternatively, `make test`).
+In order to run the single test type `./test.sh testname` where `testname` is the name of one of the tests from the `regression` folder.
+E.g. `./test.sh test000` will build and run `regression/test000.exe`
+producing files `regression/test000.log` and `regression/test000.diff`.

+It is possible to promote the output of the test and make it the new 'original'.
+In order to do that type `./test.sh --promote testname`.
+This command will copy the content of the `regression/testname.log` file into `regression/orig/testname.orig`.
+In order to promote all tests, use `./test.sh --promote all` (or `make promote`).

+To remove all `*.log` and `*.diff` files use `make clean-test`.

+## Building and running samples

+To build samples type `dune build samples` (or `make samples`).
+To build the single sample type `dune build samples/prog.exe` where `prog` is the name of the sample.
+Samples can be run via `dune exec samples/prog.exe` (e.g. `dune exec samples/tree.exe`).

+Also, the output of the sample can be compared to the expected one (and promoted) by the script `./test.sh` (e.g. `./test.sh tree` will run the sample `tree.exe` and compare its output against `samples/orig/tree.orig`).

 # More info